packs

 Pack specification

 A pack is specified using a Logtalk source file defining an object that implements the pack_protocol.
 The source file should be named after the pack with a _pack suffix.
 This naming convention helps preventing name conflicts, notably with the pack own objects.
 The file must be available from a declared pack registry (by having the registry loader file loading it).
-The pack name is ideally a valid unquoted atom.
-An example of a registry specification object would be:
+The pack name is preferably a valid unquoted atom.
+An example of a pack specification object would be:

 :- object(lflat_pack,